hitchdev/hitchstory/docs/why/interesting-to-the-business.rst

 ---
-title: The BDD movement's mistakes: What counts as interesting to "the business"?
+title: The BDD movement's mistakes - what counts as interesting to "the business"?
 ---

 When Cucumber first gained some popularity, there was something of a backlash